Logo

 Weeks later, Trent Reznor filed a counter-suit in the US District Court of New York, charging Malm with fraud and breach of fiduciary duties.

-Trent Reznor stated that he began to fully understand his financial situation after tackling his addiction to drugs and alcohol.
+Trent Reznor stated that he began to fully understand his financial situation after tackling his drug addiction.

 Trent Reznor requested a financial statement from Malm in 2003, only to discover that he had only $400,000 in liquid assets.